Health Sciences and Nursing Programs Forms and Policies

 - Immunization Policy

-Accepted program students must provide documentation of current immunizations after acceptance and prior to beginning School of Health Education core-program courses.
+Accepted program students must provide documentation of current immunizations after acceptance and prior to beginning School of Health Sciences or School of Nursing core-program courses.

 Refer to your program's Accepted Student Checklist for important immunization instructions and deadlines.